NishOnline/Unity-Basics/README.md

 4. Assign the layer of these items to a custom layer (e.g., "Pickable").
 5. Set the pickupLayer field in the Inspector to this custom layer.
 6. Create an empty GameObject as a child of the player where you want the picked-up items to be held (e.g., in front of the player).
 Assign this empty GameObject to the itemHolder field in the Inspector.

+3Pmovement:
+1.Add this script to your player
+2.Add Camera to heirarchy
+3.Add cinemachine freelook camera(it also automatically adds brain to Camera) 4.Enjoy